RinGKe/CLI_10000_Dice_Game/README.md

 - When prompted, you can type a response and press ENTER to submit it
 - Submitting nothing counts as yes to (Y/N) questions
+- Type every die value you want to keep and confirm with ENTER.
+Spaces don't matter and only numbers that exist in the roll will count.
 - Submitting nothing for dice selection auto fills all dice and scores possible combos for you
 - CPU opponents play and make choices by themselves